JonAbrams/SpaceAce/README.md

 Returns: The root space associated with the given space.

-**Note**: Returns the latest root space of the newest version of the passed in space.
+**Note**: Returns the latest root space of the passed in space.
 This means you can safely do `rootOf(space)` anywhere in a custom action, and always get the latest version.

 ```js
 import Space, { rootOf } from 'spaceace';